Urdatorn/aristophanis-cantica/README.md

 The script `stats_comp.py` contains adaptations of code from the [Greek-Poetry](https://github.com/aconser/Greek-Poetry) repository, which is copyright Anna Conser 2022 under the MIT licence.
 The license is quoted in its entirety in the doc string of that file.

 This repository, however, is under the copyleft GNU GPL 3 license (compatible with the MIT license), which means you are more than welcome to fork and build on this software for your own open-science research, as long as your code retains an equally generous licensing.
-If you have found this repository useful, please cite it in the following way:
+If you want to refer to either this repository or the presentation and/or its slides in your research, please cite it in the following ways (the important thing is to include the Zenodo DOI, which will always point to the most recent version):

-> Thörn Cleland, Albin Ruben Johannes (2025, June 16-18).
-Hidden Choral Stimuli: The Role of Accent in the Refrains of Aristophanes [Conference presentation].
-PLOTTING POETRY 8: Skeletons in the Closet, Prague, The Czech Republic.
+### BibLaTeX

 ```
 @inproceedings{thorncleland2025hidden,
   author       = {Thörn Cleland, Albin Ruben Johannes},
   title        = {Hidden Choral Stimuli: The Role of Accent in the Refrains of Aristophanes},
-  eventtitle   = {PLOTTING POETRY 8: Skeletons in the Closet},
+  eventtitle   = {Plotting Poetry 8: Skeletons in the Closet},
-  eventdate    = {2025-06-16/2025-06-18},
+  eventdate    = {2025-06-18},
-  venue        = {Prague, The Czech Republic},
+  venue        = {Prague, Czech Republic},
+  doi          = {10.5281/zenodo.16603568},
   note         = {Conference presentation},
 }
 ```

+### APA (7th edition)

+Thörn Cleland, A. R. J. (2025, June 18). *Hidden choral stimuli: The role of accent in the refrains of Aristophanes*.
+Paper presented at *Plotting Poetry 8: Skeletons in the Closet*, Prague, Czech Republic. https://doi.org/10.5281/zenodo.16603568

+---

+### MLA (9th edition)

+Thörn Cleland, Albin Ruben Johannes. *Hidden Choral Stimuli: The Role of Accent in the Refrains of Aristophanes*.
+Plotting Poetry 8: Skeletons in the Closet, 18 June 2025, Prague, Czech Republic.
+Conference presentation.
+DOI: 10.5281/zenodo.16603568.

+---

+### Chicago Author–Date

+Thörn Cleland, Albin Ruben Johannes.
+2025.
+“Hidden Choral Stimuli: The Role of Accent in the Refrains of Aristophanes.”
+Paper presented at *Plotting Poetry 8: Skeletons in the Closet*, Prague, Czech Republic, June 18. https://doi.org/10.5281/zenodo.16603568.